Dr Rebecca Starr

 I joined the School of Fine Art, History of Art & Cultural Studies as Lecturer in History of Art after completing my PhD at the University of Leeds.
 My doctoral research was informed by my interest is ‘socially-engaged’ art practices and their relationship to political, social and cultural unrest.
 I am currently working on publications stemming from my thesis that aim to reconsider ‘relational aesthetics’, in addition to questioning notions of temporality and duration in such practices.

 Since 2018 I have worked with Educational Engagement on widening participation and increasing arts engagement.
-I currently work with Arts and Humanities Outreach at the University of Leeds where I currently co-ordinate the National Art and Design Saturday Club alongside Dr Sarah Harvey Richardson.
-In this role, I design and deliver arts workshops to young people aged 13–18 as well as working alongside artists to develop our programmes of events.
-I also assist with schemes such as ARTicluation and Reach for Excellence.
+I currently work with Arts and Humanities Outreach at the University of Leeds on initiatives such as ARTicluation, Futures and Reach for Excellence.
+Between 2019-2023, I co-ordinated the National Art and Design Saturday Club alongside Dr Sarah Harvey Richardson.
+In this role, I designed and delivered arts workshops to young people aged 13–18 and worked alongside artists to develop our programmes of events.

 - Widening Participation Lead